leethomason/alteraorbis/README.txt

 Important Notes
 ---------------

 1. There is NO save game compatibility.
-Be sure to delete old games.
-2. If your avatar gets killed, ctrl-click will create a new one.
-(You can create a bunch if you wish).
+Old games will be automatically ignored.
-3. The game is intended to run on a tablet (Windows tablets only at this point) and generally will.
-Good touch support for building / removing isn't in place yet.
+2. The game is intended to run on a tablet (Windows tablets only at this point) but touch controls aren't implemented yet.
+Although the new control scheme is intended to make touch as seamless as possible.

 Filing a Bug
 ------------